MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 You need a Dynamics 365 Guides (Preview) license for each user who will use the Guides app.
 For more information, [see the Setup topic](setup.md).

-## Is Dynamics 365 for Field Service functionality available in Guides?
+## Is there an out-of-the-box integration with Dynamics 365 for Field Service?

-Guides does not have this functionality.
-Integration with Dynamics for Field Service is coming in fall 2019.
+Target availability date for this functionality is fall 2019.

 ## I get an error message when I try to sign in to the PC app or HoloLens app